near/docs/docs/2.develop/contracts/storage.md

 :::caution
-If your contract runs out of NEARs to cover the storage, the next time it tries to add data it will halt execution with the error `Not enough balance to cover storage`.
+If your contract runs out of NEAR to cover the storage, the next time it tries to add data it will halt execution with the error `Not enough balance to cover storage`.
 :::